 Back when I was dating, I had a list of ideal features and qualities that I hoped to find in a spouse someday.
 Personality traits, family values, life experience…those sorts of things.
 This list helped me think more intentionally about who I wanted to end up with and gave me an ideal to pursue.

-When you were window-shopping marketing automation platform tools, you probably had a similar list.
+When you were window-shopping marketing automation platforms, you probably had a similar list.
 Instead of personality traits, you considered price point, and instead of family values, you more likely thought of technical capabilities.

 If you’re like many modern marketers, the ability of your marketing automation platform to talk to your CRM was probably (hopefully!) high on that list – and maybe even one of the reasons you ended up with Marketo.

 The Marketo-Salesforce integration is one of the most attractive and useful qualities of the Marketo platform tool.
 Built as a native integration, the bidirectional and controllable sync of the two platforms equips marketing, sales and others that play a role in the customer journey to work from a shared set of information.

 Marketo and Salesforce together help you understand the digital body language of a lead and how it relates to demographic and firmographic data.
 Together, they can help you take action on the analytics that result from the marriage of the two systems.
 The integration is key in marketing and sales alignment, in transforming marketing into a profit center, and in empowering marketing to do smarter initiatives.

 So, let’s dive into some important topics to know about your Marketo-Salesforce integration!

 Click to jump to a section: